 Job market in Mozambique

-In recent years, large natural gas reserves were discovered.
-This has greatly affected the economy of Mozambique.
+In recent years, large natural gas reserves have been discovered, which has greatly affected the country's economy.
 The emerging gas industry is a great opportunity for skilled foreigners who can help manage overall operations.

 Humanitarian organisations also frequently have positions for expats in Mozambique.
 This may not lead to permanent employment but may work on more of a rotational basis.
 Other possible sectors to consider include academia/research and healthcare.